-The majority of the Fund's net position is either invested in cash and cash equivalents (59%) or have been loaned out to the customers and users (41%) of the Fund's services.
+The majority of the Fund's net position is either invested in cash and cash equivalents (73%) or have been loaned out to the customers and users (27%) of the Fund's services.
 The requirement of the cash and cash equivalents to finance loan requests mandates the cash be maintained in liquid interest-bearing bank accounts.
 As loan repayments are made from our customers, more cash becomes available to make future loans.

-The Fund struggled all year to garner loan applications as the lack of housing supply and a sudden rise in first mortgage rates squeezed many potential borrowers out of the market, approving a total of only 17 loans for \$99,700.
-Additionally, 90% of the loans applied for have been approved during the year ended December 31, 2022, with delinquencies in the Fund continuing to be minimal.
-At December 31, 2022 only three loans are delinquent in the entire portfolio, while the remaining loans are current.
-The 2022 loan applications approved of 17 is the lowest total approved since 2008.
+The Fund struggled all year to garner loan applications as the lack of housing supply and the heightened first mortgage rates squeezed many potential borrowers out of the market, approving a total of only six loans for \$34,300.
+Additionally, all of the loans applied for have been approved during the year ended December 31, 2023, with delinquencies in the Fund continuing to be minimal.
+At December 31, 2023 only three loans are delinquent in the entire portfolio, while the remaining loans are current.
+The 2023 loan applications approved of six is the lowest total approved since the program began in 1997.

-The operating revenues decreased significantly in 2022.
-The Fund had total operating revenues of \$5,843 for 2022 compared to \$7,507 in 2021.
-Investment income increased significantly, from \$63 in 2021 to \$3,690 in 2022 as a result of the sudden increase in the rates offered on liquid cash, in part due the federal government increasing interest rates at a fast pace to battle inflationary worries.
-On the expense side, the Fund had \$15,713 of expenses in 2022 compared to \$10,844 in 2021, a significant increase related to the need to increase the provision for loan loss.
-There were two loans charged off in both 2022 and 2021.
+The operating revenues decreased slightly in 2023.
+The Fund had total operating revenues of \$4,584 for 2023 compared to \$5,843 in 2022.
+Investment income increased significantly, from \$3,690 in 2022 to \$19,696 in 2023 as a result of the sudden increase in the rates offered on liquid cash, in part due to the federal government increasing interest rates at a fast pace to battle inflationary worries.
+On the expense side, the Fund had \$6,474 of expenses in 2023 compared to \$15,713 in 2022, a significant decrease related to the need to increase the provision for loan loss in 2022.
+There were two loans charged off in both 2023 and 2022, however we did receive payments on two loans charged off in previous years through the Minnesota Revenue Recapture program.